 Following on from something similar on The Compound Investor, I figured I would start a micro portfolio for UK equities.
 Now, I think we are slightly behind the Americans here in terms of the zero-commission dealing revolution.
 We can add fractional share dealing to that as well, which is why I call this whole thing ‘micro investing’.

-It kind of sounds gimmicky, though I think it is quite powerful for investors on lower incomes.
+It kind of sounds gimmicky but I think it is quite powerful for investors on lower incomes.
 You can already do something similar with funds on the larger platforms.
 Hargreaves Lansdown, for example, allows you to invest as little as £25 per month in open-ended funds without dealing fees.
 Unfortunately, this doesn’t quite extend over to equities, though regular investing attracts much cheaper commission than one-off trades.
 You also have to find a broker that deals in fractional shares if working with small contributions.

 Enter Trading212.
 This a very small broker, but it is one of the first on the scene in terms of fractional share dealing in the UK.
 I’m usually very uneasy about these small firms, though in an absolute worst case scenario I have the £85,000 FSCS protection to fall back on.
 Client assets should obviously be ring fenced in any case (though it would still take months to resolve in the event of broker failure).
 Apart from that, I am on the hook for taxes outside of an ISA, and that is something to think about if/when the portfolio grows large enough.